Yvonne Ejim: Junior national team

 Ejim represented the Canada national under-16 team at the 2017 FIBA Under-16 Women's Americas Championship in Buenos Aires, Argentina.
 In five games, she averaged 5.8 points and six rebounds per game, helping her team win the silver medal.
 In 2018, Ejim joined the national under-17 team for a tune-up tournament in Latvia, averaging 5.7 points and 5.7 rebounds in three games.
 Later that year, she played at the 2018 FIBA Under-17 Women's World Cup in Minsk, Belarus, where she averaged 6.9 points, 6.9 rebounds, and 1.7 assists in seven games.
 Canada finished in ninth place.

 At the 2019 FIBA Under-19 Women's Basketball World Cup in Bangkok, Thailand, Ejim averaged 0.7 points and two rebounds per game in a limited role as Canada finished in sixth place.
 Two years later, she played in the 2021 FIBA Under-19 Women's Basketball World Cup in Debrecen, Hungary, where she averaged 13.4 points and 9.4 rebounds in seven games and guided Canada to a fifth-place finish.
 She led her team with 12 points and 13 rebounds in a 72–61 win over the Czech Republic in the fifth-place game.

+Ejim with Canada during the 2026 FIBA Women's World Cup qualifiers.

 In July 2022, Ejim helped the national under-23 team to a gold medal at the inaugural GLOBL JAM, a competition "put on by Canada Basketball and Sportsnet to fill the gap between Under-19 and senior-level FIBA competitions."
 In the semifinals, she recorded six points, 13 rebounds, and five blocks in an 85–60 win over the United States.
 In the championship game, Ejim posted nine points and eight rebounds in a 78–60 victory over France.

 Senior national team

 Ejim earned her maiden call-up to the senior national team ahead of the 2023 FIBA Women's AmeriCup.
 In seven games, she averaged 7.9 points and 4.3 rebounds per game, helping her team win the bronze medal.
 During her senior season at Gonzaga, Ejim convinced her coaching staff to allow her to take a few weeks off to represent Canada at their Olympic Qualifying Tournament in Hungary in February 2024.
 "I know that this opportunity that I have with Canada basketball, it does come once in a lifetime sometimes," she said.
 "So just really understanding that and honestly just advocating for myself to be able to go."

+Ejim represented Canada at the 2026 FIBA Women's Basketball World Cup Qualifying Tournaments.
+In five games, she averaged 4.2 points per game and 4.6 rebounds per game as Canada failed to qualify from their tournament.